Superalgos/Superalgos/README.md

 We will cover *forward testing* when we discuss live trading.
 For the time being, we will focus on the first two steps of the strategy testing process.

 As explained in the previous chapter, the trading engine is the bot that handles testing sessions, and is controlled by a task and it's corresponding task manager.

-In order to run a testing session, you will set up the session under a process of the trading engine.
+**To run a testing session, you will set up the session under a process of the trading engine and click *Run* on its menu.**

 [ILLUSTRATION]

 For your convenience, all our templates in the ```Quick-Start-Examples``` folder come with at least one backtesting and one paper-trading session set up.
 All you need to do is customize the *parameters* to your liking and, if you wish, add or remove layers to the *layer manager*, both child elements of each testing session.

-> **PRO TIP**: The app allows for having multiple testing sessions.
-You may add and work with multiple sessions by backing up the existing session at the level of the process.
-Then drop the backup on the workspace, attach it to the trading engine and give the new session a new name.

 [ILLUSTRATION]